Stevenson-class destroyer

+The Stevenson-class light destroyer was a planned series of four experimental light destroyers for the United States Navy.
+While the class was ultimately cancelled in 1941, the ships served as prototypes for American destroyer escorts.

 Development

 By 1939, the US Navy realized the need for a new type of small escort ship that could be cheaply mass-produced.
 The initial requirements called for a ship simpler than a destroyer but more capable than a torpedo boat.
 To achieve this goal, two designs were submitted by Gibbs & Cox.
 Both plans proposed a fast and light destroyer while differing in displacement tonnage and armament.
 The largest design would have been equipped with two 5 in dual-purpose guns, two quadruple-mounted 1.1 in anti-aircraft guns, four machine guns, and six torpedo tubes in two triple mounts.
 The smaller proposal (at about 750 tons) called for two 3 in dual purpose guns, one quadruple 1.1-inch anti-aircraft gun, four .50-caliber machine guns, and two triple torpedo tubes.
 Both designs could have achieved a top speed of 35 kn.

 While the designs met the performance goals, they were a novel approach that deviated from the Navy's preference for a modernized and scaled-down version of an existing ship.
 Despite this, President Franklin Roosevelt ordered two ships of each design from Federal Shipbuilding in September 1940.
 Naval historian Norman Friedman speculates that Roosevelt's decision was influenced by advice from William Gibbs, head of Gibbs & Cox, and the president's personal enthusiasm for fast escorts.